Download progression document

 You were resilient when your island fell down and you built it back up again in a different way.”

-We have put together some useful information about the science of balancing and fastening to accompany this activity.
+We have put together some useful information about the science of civil engineering to accompany this activity.
 Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 The centre of gravity of an object is the point that an object’s weight will balance around.
 Imagine balancing a ruler on the end of your finger without it falling off – your finger is in line with the centre of gravity.
 If you place the book or ruler onto a table with the centre of gravity off the edge of the table, it will fall.
 For symmetrical solid objects, the centre of gravity is in the middle of the object.